Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 	QUICKLISP-INIT
 	HI

-(In the course of evaluating this, the Lisp Reader intern'd another symbol, `S`, into CL-USER, and so now there are 5 present symbols).
+(In the course of evaluating this, the Lisp Reader interned another symbol, `S`, into CL-USER, and so now there are 5 present symbols).

 Back to the inspector output.
 CL-USER doesn't export any symbols, so all 4 (now 5) of the present symbols are "internal symbols".
 Then there are 1329 inherited symbols from COMMON-LISP and the SBCL packages.
 We don't shadow any of those symbols.
 Shadowing allows you, for example, to define your own implementation of `car` or `+`, but it's usually considered a bad idea, since it subverts people's expectations of what those symbols refer to.